 Can you go from being unaware of the dangers of skin cancer and moving into the new stylish and well-made sun blocking clothing?

 Yes, you can do this.
 You will be making the first of many adjustments that are in store for all of us on this journey of learning about the prevention of skin cancer.

 The future can be more comfortable as you learn how to protect your skin.
 We may not be able to completely prevent skin cancer.
 We do have the chance to make it easier to live with and hopefully easier to treat.

 The secret of early treatment is important to the future.
 To your healthy future.

 A long-sleeved shirt with a wide-brimmed hat will go a long way toward protecting you.
 Sunscreen, of course, is important.
 Always wear sunglasses.
 Give yourself and your family the benefit of better information about sun protection for their skin.

 Know that many new ideas are coming along that will make it easier to protect our skin and prevent skin cancer.
 It will be up to your to make yourself aware.

 When you allow yourself to be aware and start learning about skin cancer you will see the signs for yourself everywhere.
 Don’t take too long to protect yourself.

 As we have so much information available, it is sometimes easier to ignore the information than to try to make it work for you.

 You will need to rethink that thing you have going on with your love of suntans.
-They are not good for your skin health.
-They appeal to your vanity, not the sane part of you that knows you need to change.
+A tan is not good for your skin health.
+Suntans appeal to your vanity, not the sane part of you that knows you need to change.